NoaMagrisso/Instagram_Photos_Analysis_Over_Time/README.md

 We provide an easy-to-use tool for displaying those changes over time on a heatmap intuitively, allowing food stall owners to deduce where to place their stalls, where to concentrate on cleaning and placing trash cans, etc.

 #### Please pay attention!
-The notebook can't render due to its size which is bigger than 10MB, but after downloading the notebook to your local computer, you can open it on Google Colab.
+The notebook can't be rendered due to its size which is bigger than 10MB, but after downloading the notebook to your local computer, you can open it on Google Colab.

 ## Examples of the visualizations: